dorisavedikian/Reconciliation_Project/README.md

 ## This  Repo  is  to  document  the  reconciliation  process.

 Original [nalt_label_ALL.tsv]() file has 145,755 rows.
 Because alt and pref labels that correspond to a given concept / resource has the same URI, the openRefine reconciliation service will not work.

-So, I used a derivative of Tom Baker's [nalt_label.ipynb](https://github.com/woody544/nalt4ma/blob/main/nalt/nalt_labels.ipynb) jupiter notebook to keep the nalt pref labels and nalt alt labels seperate so that I could try and run the reconciliation on each file seperately.
+So, everytime the NALT gets updated the following two files should be created using a derivative of Tom Baker's [nalt_label.ipynb](https://github.com/woody544/nalt4ma/blob/main/nalt/nalt_labels.ipynb) jupiter notebook so that the pref labels and alt labels are seperated - otherwise CSV-Reconcile reconciliation service will not work.
 After splitting it into two files...

-- [nalt_preflabel.tsv]() had 76,932 rows ---> reconciled to beta prepared.tsv resulted in X* beta prepared labels reconciled to [X pref labels in the nalt]()
+- [nalt_preflabel.tsv]() currently has 76,932 rows -----> Should always equal the # of concepts unless there is a concept that isnt in english

-- [nalt_altlabel_withsuffix.tsv]() had 68,823 rows ----> I added a suffix to each URI using this script [here]() so they would be considered unique and I ran the service and it worked.
-X* beta prepared labels were reconciled to [X alt labels in the nalt.]()
+- [nalt_altlabel_withsuffix.tsv]() had 68,823 rows ----> Must add a suffix to each URI using this script [here]() so the duplicate URI's will be considered unique

-*These counts include the "unmatched" terms that actualy scored 100% during reconciliation but are "unmatched" because of minor differences such as punctation / case sensitivity.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------
 Pre Reconciliation Process: